I write code primarily in ruby. here are a few things that are different from the norm in my personal coding style.

 , protected

-prefer to adopt a naming scheme to indicate to other users of the code what
+instead I prefer to adopt a naming scheme to indicate to other users of the

-parts are intended for public consumption, and what is intended only as
+code what parts are intended for public consumption, and what is intended only

 the reason I do this is a few reaons